Lab 3: Introduction to JS

 element (plus <option>

 elements inside it), which creates a dropdown menu.
+We wrap a <label>

-a class (I used color-scheme
+around it with a class (I used color-scheme

 element: